Glendive, Montana

 Income & Affordability

-The median household income in Glendive is $71K, placing the town at the 58th percentile among Montana communities.
-That $71K figure reflects Glendive's role as a transportation and energy hub —Education & Healthcare leads at 23.4%, followed by Transportation (16.9%) and Retail (15.2%).
-The affordability ratio median home value divided by median household income is 2.6.
-The commonly cited national benchmark is 3.0 to 5.0.
-A ratio of 2.6 places Glendive far below the comfort ceiling — making it the most affordable hub community tracked in Montana.
+The median household income in Glendive is $71K, placing it at the 58th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 2.9.
+For context, the commonly cited national benchmark is around 3.0 to 5.0.

 BNSF railroad wages, oil and gas activity from the nearby Williston Basin, and healthcare employment at Glendive Medical Center push incomes above what the town's size would suggest.
 Compared to Miles City (80 miles west) and Billings (220 miles west), Glendive offers comparable incomes with significantly lower housing costs.
 Montana's lack of a state sales tax provides meaningful relief on everyday expenses like groceries, clothing, and household goods.
 The Yellowstone River, Makoshika State Park, and the surrounding badlands provide recreation at no cost, while the I-94 corridor connects residents to larger cities when needed.